infobar-image

 Your ability to think, reason, and make decisions can become severely impaired when you don't get enough sleep.
 You may experience problems with concentration, memory, and attention.

 Sleep plays a crucial role in consolidating memories and learning new information.
 Lack of sleep can impair memory consolidation, making it more difficult to remember information.
-Sleep deprivation can slow down reaction time, making it more difficult to react quickly to stimuli and therefore leading to poor judgement.
+Chronic sleep deprivation can slow down reaction time, making it more difficult to react quickly to stimuli and therefore leading to poor judgment.

 1. The quality of sleep is just as important as the quantity.
-The ideal sleep is one that allows you to go through all stages of sleep, including deep sleep and REM sleep.
+The ideal sleep allows you to go through all stages of sleep, including deep sleep and REM sleep.

 2. It's normal to wake up briefly during the night, but if you wake up frequently or have trouble falling asleep, it could be a sign of a sleep disorder such as insomnia.